PanithanPenny/ITP-Dynamic-Web/assignment 04/README.md

 ## Database:
-The SQLite database is in memory, so it will be fresh each time you start the application.
-Your server.js file contains code to create an Emails table, which will store the email addresses submitted.
+The SQLite database is in memory, so it will be fresh each time you start the application. server.js file contains code to create an Emails table, which will store the email addresses submitted.

 #### Endpoints:
 * GET /: Retrieves and displays the admin page with the list of emails.